HEALTH INSURANCE CONSUMER PROTECTIONS

 (5) a statement that insureds have the opportunity to obtain health care services for an emergency medical condition, including the option of calling the local pre-hospital emergency medical service system, whenever the insured is confronted with an emergency medical condition which in the judgment of a prudent layperson would require pre-hospital emergency services; and

-(6) a statement that the information specified in paragraph (b) is available to the insured or prospective insured from the office of patient protection in the department of public health.
+(6) a statement that the information specified in paragraph (b) is available to the insured or prospective insured from the office of patient protection in the health policy commission.

 (7) a statement: (i) that an insured has the right to request referral assistance from a carrier if the insured or the insured's primary care provider has difficulty identifying medically necessary services within the carrier's network; (ii) that the carrier, upon request by the insured, shall identify and confirm the availability of these services directly; and (iii) that the carrier, if necessary, shall obtain out-of-network services if they are unavailable within the network.

-(b) A carrier shall provide all of the information required under section 6 and subsection (a) of this section to the office of patient protection in the department of public health and, in addition, shall provide to said office the following information:
+(b) A carrier shall provide all of the information required under section 6 and subsection (a) of this section to the office of patient protection in the health policy commission and, in addition, shall provide to said office the following information:

 (1) a list of sources of independently published information assessing insured satisfaction and evaluating the quality of health care services offered by the carrier;